The Best Triceps And Biceps Workouts For Busy Men

 Holding a dumbbell in each hand, lie back on a bench, knees bent, feet flat on the floor.
 Raise weight directly above your chest, arms straight, palms facing in.
 Bend elbows and lower weights back and over your head.
 Straighten arms and raise them above your chest again.
 8-10 reps, 3 sets.

-This move might be best known for building stronger pecs, back, and core (and you’ll do that, too), but the underhand (palms facing you) chin-up is also great way to build power in your biceps.
+This move might be best known for building stronger pecs, back, and core (and you’ll do that, too).
+But the underhand (palms facing you) pull-up is also great way to build power in your biceps.
 Start by hanging from the bar, hands shoulder-width apart (tip: close hands = greater biceps load; wider hands = more back muscle).
 Bend elbows and raise chin above the bar.
 Return to hanging.
 6-8 reps, 3 sets.

 Triceps Exercise: Dumbbells Kickback